apiel/zicBox/NOTE.md

 # Pixel basic working one

-- TODO show when there is multiple page on the same button view
+- TODO sequencer, play note should play the selected note from the grid..

 - TODO when clicking several time one Seq. it change the selected items...